zippiehq/secrets.js/README.md

 Set the number of bits to use for finite field arithmetic.

 - `bits`: Number, optional, default `8`: An integer between 3 and 20.
 The number of bits to use for the Galois field.
-- `rngType`: String, optional: A string that has one of the values `["nodeCryptoRandomBytes", "browserCryptoGetRandomValues", "browserSJCLRandom"]`.
+- `rngType`: String, optional: A string that has one of the values `["nodeCryptoRandomBytes", "browserCryptoGetRandomValues"]`.
 Setting this will try to override the RNG that would be selected normally based on feature detection.
-This is probably most useful for testing or for choosing the `browserSJCLRandom` generator which is a good fallback for browsers that don't support crypto.getRandomValues().
 Warning: You can specify a RNG that won't actually _work_ in your environment.

 Internally, secrets.js uses finite field arithmetic in binary Galois Fields of size 2^bits.
 Multiplication is implemented by the means of log and exponential tables.
 Before any arithmetic is performed, the log and exp tables are pre-computed.
 Each table contains 2^bits entries.